9+ Free Encryption Software Tools To Protect Your Data [Updated 2018]

 To decode the encrypted data and render it back to its original form (that can be easily understood), one needs access to the ciphering algorithm and the secret key that was used.

-The purpose of encryption is to secure sensitive information from cyber criminals or other online threats.
-At the same time, it’s a method that can be used to archive large amounts of data or to secure private communication over the Internet.
+Encryption helps you secure sensitive information from cyber criminals or other online threats and make access harder to them.
+At the same time, it’s a way that can be used to archive large amounts of data or to secure private communication over the Internet.

 Use strong passwords for your online accounts

-When you create a new online account, it immediately provides the option to save the new credentials.
+When you create a new online account, it offers the option to save the new credentials.

-This password managers (and others like it) also encourages you to set an unique and hard to break password and discourages password reuse.
+This tool encourages you to set a unique and hard to break password and discourages users to reuse it.
 If you’re using the same password for multiple accounts, it simply recommends selecting a different password.

 There is a large number of encryption tools available out there, which can be used to encrypt data locally.
-For most users, the easiest way to encrypt sensitive information or maybe the entire hard-disk is to use Microsoft’s BitLocker software, which is installed on most Windows operating systems.
+For most users, the easiest way to encrypt sensitive information or maybe the entire hard-disk is to use Microsoft’s BitLocker software, which can be found on most Windows operating systems.

-BitLocker is a full-disk encryption tool incorporated in the latest Windows operating systems, which supports AES (128 and 256-bit) encryption (military grade).
+BitLocker is a full-disk encryption tool built-in in the latest Windows operating systems (Windows 10), which uses AES (128 and 256-bit) encryption to encrypt data on the drives.

 The Advanced Encryption Standard has been tested and improved and is now used worldwide by most security vendors due to its high level of security and optimization.